siyaa144/siyaa144/README.md

 ## 🎯 Currently

-- Finishing my SDEV diploma at NAIT
+- Finishing my SDEV  at NAIT
 - Building out a portfolio of full-stack projects
 - Open to entry-level developer roles in Alberta